RCIC-UCI-Public/rcs3-docs/docs/source/installation/cloudadmin.rst

 with limited permissions.
 The lambda is then run hourly in AWS using the `Event Bridge Scheduler <https://docs.aws.amazon.com/eventbridge/#amazon-eventbridge-scheduler>`_.
 The scheduler is given permission to invoke the particular lambda.
 The lambda, in turn, is given the permission to read the ages of passwords and publish the metric for Cloudwatch dashboards and alarms.
-For those familiar with unix, this is a convoluted way of saying: "The key age metrics are generated using a cron job."
+For those familiar with UNIX, this is a convoluted way of saying: "The key age metrics are generated using a cron job."

 The various roles, permission sets, trust relationships, and dashboard are all set up in a convenience script: